The new pinball emulation (developed by Christopher Leathley in 2004!) Future Pinball is found at

 FP as well as VP allows you to create pinball tables with your own layout and rules just as you like or to rebuild real machines.
 FP gives you (more) prefabricated tableparts for modelling at hand.
 The brilliance of the graphics is astonishing but to enjoy this you need a highly efficient graphic-card.
 Scripting is necessary for determining the tablerules etc. Altogether I just did some scripting for one VP table a long time ago.
 Doing layout would be more my favorite.
 But no time and few abilities with the necessary skills.

 My first encounter with FP was a bit disappointing because of a Geforce MX 440.
-Turning every vidoeoption to minimum still didn`t lead to a proper ballspeed.
+Unchecking every vidoe option to minimum/off still didn`t lead to a proper ballspeed.
 Well another graphiccard (a Geforce 6200 - I know it´s not one of the latest models, but who wants to invest in one of the latest and still expensive card just for one game that needs some more videopower?) at hand that was installed instantly.
 Well, videooptions to minimum and there was quite proper performance and ballspeed combined with absolutely brilliant graphics.
 With actual low budget cards there should be few problems.

-Balls going through walls seems to have been a problem at the beginning but when shot hard the ball may jump high up and gets stuck somewhere behind plastics or other objects.
+Balls going through walls seems to have been a problem at the beginning of FP and when shot hard the ball may jump high up and gets stuck somewhere behind plastics or other objects.
 Slow balls may stick at horizontal rubbers or spinners.
-When pushing the plunger the ball may be stopped several times by the gates.
+When pushing the plunger the ball may be stopped several times by the gate of the "plungerlane".
 On some tables ramps seem unaccessible only every x-th ball will really go up all the way.
 What really gets me mad are some of the slingshots.
 Surely different with each table, but once "captured" in the slingshots, some of them shoot the ball pretty certain into the outlanes draining.
 Perhaps it´s too long ago I played real machines but in my eyes this isn´t normal.
 As a cruel testing object try out Sheherazade.

 Still I tend to VP for the better playing.
 But decide for yourself!